-Fill out our Employer Interest Form to have someone contact you about your business and talent needs.
+Complete the Interest Form below and we will contact you about your business and talent needs!

 Why an Apprenticeship?

-Is your business losing skills to retirements?
-Do you need a sound strategy to replace experienced talent?
-Consider hiring an apprentice.
-Apprenticeship with Harper College is a low-risk hiring strategy that builds loyalty and allows you to develop employee training programs that pass on the knowledge of your experienced employees before they retire.
+Apprenticeship with Harper College is a low-risk hiring strategy that builds loyalty and allows you to develop employee training programs that pass on the knowledge of your experienced employees.